 Is a chipper golf club illegal?

 The rules of golf say chippers are allowed in tournament play.
 The chippers do have to abide by rules in a few aspects to be considered under the rules of the game.
+Check out my full article on this here.

 I've looked at all the factors that make a good chipper and reviewed some of the best chippers to help you find the best golf clubs for you.